moneyshotkid/moneyshotkid/README.md

 ### 🚧 Projects I’m Proud Of
 - CTO at **Navenu**, where I led mobile (iOS/Android) and AI-powered concierge development, launching early versions in markets like London and Dubai.
+- Created GuidetoRide.com to connect riders with local ride guides.
+Helping riders get paid to ride and to get out and explore new trails.
 - Created Onpoint a robust MMJ management application by myself and open sourced it.
 - Successfully built my dream motorcycle in 3 weeks using scrap parts.
 - Former CEO & Founder of Eminent Funding Mortgage Corporation.